 You can use Philosophy to enter a broad range of degree courses in Higher Education.
 These have included Philosophy, History, Sociology, Religious Studies, Law, Politics and Mathematics.
-Combined degrees linking Philosophy with other subjects are very popular.
+Combined degrees linking Philosophy with other subjects are also very popular.
 Studies in Philosophy have led students into careers in teaching, publishing, welfare services, the church, politics, civil services and management.

 Philosophy goes very well with Humanities and Social Science subjects where ideas are explored and analysed.
-It also goes well with any essay based subject due to the skills developed on the course.
+It also goes well with any essay-based subject due to the skills developed on the course.